tompc35/data_marine_science/software-installation/README.md

 First run Python and check which version you have.
 The version number is displayed when Python starts up.

 To maintain consistency, we will be using Python version 3.10 in this class.
 Previous versions of Python 3.x will work most of the time in classroom demonstrations and other course materials, but you may run into a few cases where certain commands are invalid or not available.
-Python 2.x is completely incompatible with the course material.
-If your version is already 3.10, proceed to [installing additional tools](#installing-additional-tools).
+Python 2.x is completely incompatible with this course material.
+If your version is already 3.10, and you are fine with installing additional packages to your existing version, proceed to [installing additional tools](#installing-additional-tools).

 If you have a different version of Python, you have two options: